DMiller0090/TWW_ACE_Explanation/Ace_Explanation.md

 **This can be exploited...**

-1. Look at one (and ONLY one) of the NPCs to uncull the text prompts to be able to close the text box.
+1. Look at one (and ONLY one) of the NPCs to uncull the text prompts to be able to close the textbox.
-2. Once the final text box of the first NPCs has completed, this is what happens:
+2. Once the final textbox of the first NPCs has completed, this is what happens:
    - The NPC sees the final text prompt has been closed and requests to delete the textbox by doing the following:
       1. The NPC calls the a function, ```dMsg_Delete```, that will handle deleting the textbox.
       2. ```sScreen``` tells ```dMsg_Delete``` that it needs to run code at whatever value ```sScreen``` is +8 in order to actually delete the screen from memory.